sarkh200/GTC-Formatter/README.md

 # GTC-Formatter (GoToC Formatter)
-Formats c files at a path to use goto instead of while and for
+Formats c files to use goto loops instead of while and for loops